shilongdai/vsDiaryWriter/README.md

 # journal-2
 This is my second attempt at a journal software, previous attempt is the journal-1 project.
+Also, this time I have actual support from friends and colleagues, so it will be maintained.

 # description:
 This project is a opensource journal writer for writing journal entries on "soft" medias.
 The current plan is finish the pc version, and then develop a mobile app.